 Suppose that $\hat{x} \in \{0, 1\}^{|J|}$.
 This can take place when a relaxation of model \eqref{sl} happens to produce a binary-valued solution or at a leaf node of the branch-and-bound tree for solving \eqref{sl}.
 For this case,~\citet{Ljubic2018} showed that the index set $\widehat{X}$ of $\hat{x}$, i.e., $\widehat{X} := \{j \in J: \hat{x}_j = 1\}$ is optimal to problem \eqref{8}.
 That is, the most violated inequality among \eqref{7} is the one with $S = \widehat{X}$.

 More generally, we consider $\hat{x} \in [0, 1]^{|J|}$, i.e., $\hat{x}$ can be either fractional- or binary-valued.
 This can take place at any node of the branch-and-bound tree, where we relax (a part of or all of) the binary restrictions on variables $x$.
 The next proposition shows that problem \eqref{8} has a submodular objective function and so it admits a polynomial-time solution~\citep[see][]{edmonds1970submodular,topkis1978minimizing}. \begin{proposition} For any $x \in [0,1]^{|J|}$ and $Y \subseteq J$, define $H:2^J \to \mathbb{R}$ such that $\displaystyle H(S) := L_Y (S) - \sum_{k \in S} \rho_Y (J\setminus{k}; k)(1-x_k) + \sum_{k \in J \setminus S} \rho_Y (S;k) x_k$.
-Then, $H$ is submodular. \end{proposition} The detailed proof is presented in Appendix \ref{apx-p4}.
+Then, $H$ is submodular. \end{proposition} We present a proof of Proposition \ref{p4} in Appendix \ref{apx-p4}.
 Proposition \ref{p4} indicates that we can find the most violated inequality among \eqref{7} in polynomial time.
-When implementing DCG in commercial solvers (e.g., CPLEX or GUROBI), we can incorporate the most violated inequalities via the \texttt{lazy callback} when $\hat{x}$ are binary-valued or via the \texttt{user callback} when $\hat{x}$ are fractional-valued.